datarevenue-berlin/OpenMLOps/tutorials/set-up-minikube-cluster.md

 ## Step 1: Cloning the repositories

-On your local machine, create a directory called `openmlops` and clone the following three Open MLOps repositories into that directory.
+On your local machine, create a directory called `openmlops` and clone the following three OpenMLOps repositories into that directory.

 ```
 git clone git@github.com:datarevenue-berlin/OpenMLOps.git